 - Enormous flexibility offered by the open design and modular upgrades; even more so with some of the creative hacks found around the internet.
-E-bikes make this an even more attractive prospect.
+E-bikes add even greater potential.

 - Easily foldable for travel; push-button wheel removal couldn’t be simpler or more convenient.

 - All components are replaceable.
-The spares we’ve required (Burley thru axle, replacement wheel dust cap and spare Flexi-hitch) have been readily available in the UK prior to the current global supply chain issues.
+The spares we’ve required had been readily available in the UK prior to the current global supply chain issues.